BakariSyl/Zoom-Proactive-Remediation/README.md

 ## Logs

-Logs are saved in the `C:\Support` directory on the system where the scripts are executed.
+Logs are saved in the `C:\sapport` directory on the system where the scripts are executed.
 Example logs are included in the `logs` directory.

-# Detection Log Example

-This directory contains logs for the Zoom detection and remediation scripts.